What is a Personality Test?

 The Personality Test or Interview is the third phase of UPSC Civil Service Examination.
-Mains Qualified candidates can give the interview to the UPSC interview board.
+The Mains qualified candidates will be called for their interview conducted by the UPSC.
 The duration of the personality test is not fixed but it depends on the interviewees.

 Tips for preparation